planetarysoftware/TSC/Lifecycle.md

   |-- Working Group Y (Chartered by TSC)
 ```

-Both TLPs and TLWGs may elect a representative to the TSC.
-TLPs and WGs
-with *incubation* status are not granted voting privileges on the TSC.

 ## Lifecycle Overview

 In general, a TLP or TLWG (hereafter TL*) will have the following lifecycle:

 	1. Like-minded individuals form a TC in order to establish a TL*
-	2. That TC establishes a charter for their proto-TL*
+	2. That TC establishes a charter for their TL*
 	3. That TC submits an application to the Planetary Software TSC
-	4. If the application is accepted by the TSC, the proto-TL* enters Incubation
+	4. If the application is accepted by the TSC, the TL* enters Incubation
-	5. The TSC works with the TC to get the proto-TL* graduated from Incubation
+	5. The TSC works with the TC to get the TL* graduated from Incubation
-	6. The proto-TL* is now a fully authorized Planetary Software TL*
+	6. The TL* is now a fully authorized Planetary Software TL*

 For TLWGs, which typically have a limited scope in time, they will
 eventually achieve their goal, report to the TSC, and then will